 Each broker was graded on 113 different variables, including our proprietary Trust Score algorithm.
 This innovative scoring system ranks the level of trustworthiness for each broker based on factors such as licenses, regulation and corporate structure.
 Read about Trust Score here.

 As part of our annual review process, all brokers had the opportunity to provide updates and key milestones and complete an in-depth data profile, which we hand-checked for accuracy.

 Ultimately, our rigorous data validation process yields an error rate of less than .1% each year, providing site visitors with quality data they can trust.
 Learn more about how we test.

 Forex Risk Disclaimer

 There is a very high degree of risk involved in trading securities.
-With respect to foreign exchange trading, there is considerable exposure to risk, including but not limited to, leverage, creditworthiness, limited regulatory protection and market volatility that may substantially affect the price, or liquidity of a currency or currency pair.
+With respect to margin-based foreign exchange trading, off-exchange derivatives, and cryptocurrencies, there is considerable exposure to risk, including but not limited to, leverage, creditworthiness, limited regulatory protection and market volatility that may substantially affect the price, or liquidity of a currency or related instrument.
 It should not be assumed that the methods, techniques, or indicators presented in these products will be profitable, or that they will not result in losses.
-Learn more.View all Admiral Markets Fees & Features
+Read more on forex trading risks.

 Compare Admiral Markets Competitors

 Select one or more of these brokers to compare against Admiral Markets.Show all